Carter Hutton: Toronto Maple Leafs

-On the same day as his re-assignment to the Roadrunners, Hutton was traded by the Coyotes to the Toronto Maple Leafs in exchange for future considerations.
+On the same day as his reassignment to the Roadrunners, Hutton was traded by the Coyotes to the Toronto Maple Leafs in exchange for future considerations.
 He agreed to the trade after assurances of remaining with his family and continuing on loan from the Maple Leafs with the Tucson Roadrunners.
-He was later re-assigned to join the Toronto Marlies of the AHL, however did not feature in a game for the remainder of the season.
+He was later reassigned to join the Toronto Marlies of the AHL, however did not feature in a game for the remainder of the season.
 On June 14, 2022, Hutton announced his retirement from professional ice hockey after 12 seasons.